CaliGRITS/crudEasy/README.md

 # crudEasy
-Easily creates CRUD operations through browseable HTML routes and RESTful API json routes, in Node.js with ExpressJS and MongoDB
+Easily creates CRUD operations through browseable HTML routes and RESTful API json routes, in Node.js with ExpressJS and MongoDB.

-_Requires Node.js, MongoDB and Express_
+* Requires `Node.js`, `MongoDB` and `Express`

-# Installation instructions
+## Installation instructions
-1. download repository
+1. download repository or import with `npm install crudeasy` (note: npm modules are *lowercase*);
-2. rename _config-template.js_ to _config.js_ and change accordingly, to setup your MongoDB user, password, collection and URL, and to insert your OAuth keys (such as Facebook, Twitter, Google+ and LinkedIn)
+2. rename _config-template.js_ to _config.js_ and change accordingly, to setup your MongoDB user, password, and URL;
-3. go to the directory _crudEasy_ and run _npm install_
+3. go to the directory _crudEasy_ and run _npm install_ (if not done already);
-4. require crudEasy with the options set forth below.
+4. require crudEasy with the options set forth below;
 5. Do so for as many routes and collections as needed!

-## v.
-0.1
+### v.
+0.1.0
 - First version. just basic CRUD oeprations and full views and RESTful API functions

 ## Documentation